MicrosoftDocs/win32/desktop-src/direct3d9/getting-started.md

 ---
-Description: 'This section provides a brief introduction to the Direct3D graphics functionality in the Direct3D API.
-Here you will find an overview of the graphics pipeline and tutorials to help you get basic Direct3D functionality up and running quickly.' ms.assetid: 'e0859675-9b8a-460e-8adb-818b9db6661b'
+Description: This section provides a brief introduction to the Direct3D graphics functionality in the Direct3D API.
+Here you will find an overview of the graphics pipeline and tutorials to help you get basic Direct3D functionality up and running quickly. ms.assetid: e0859675-9b8a-460e-8adb-818b9db6661b
-title: 'Getting Started (Direct3D 9)'
+title: Getting Started (Direct3D 9)
+ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # Getting Started (Direct3D 9)